-This program enables students to begin an intense academic program in their freshman year with special emphasis in the areas of science, technology, engineering, and mathematics.
-With concentrations in Engineering, Biomedicine, and Sports Medicine, students have the opportunity to delve into their interests before stepping foot into a college course.
+The STEM Program enables students to begin an intense academic program in their freshman year with special emphasis in the areas of science, technology, engineering, and mathematics.
+With courses in Engineering, Biomedicine, and Sports Medicine, students have the opportunity to delve into their interests before transitioning to college.
+Catholic High's STEM Program Lead teaches Engineering courses which include Design & Analysis and Bioengineering.
+In addition, Catholic High has a Medical Doctor on staff who teaches Biomedical courses such as Histology and Pathology, only offered at TCHS.

 Program Overview

-Engineering - The Engineering concentration includes curriculum in Physics, Chemistry, Biology, two additional advanced sciences; NASA Engineering, Computer Engineering; Algebra II, Geometry; AB/BC Calculus; and a Senior Capstone Project.
+Engineering - The Engineering courses include curriculum in Physics, Chemistry, Biology, two additional advanced sciences; NASA Engineering, Computer Engineering; Algebra II, Geometry; AB/BC Calculus; and a Senior Capstone Project.
 Classwork in the Lab includes, VEX and Lego robotics, Sea-Perch Underwater robotics, model building design & construction, model rocket design & construction, reverse engineering and redesign of commercial products.
 Our curriculum and instruction are continually updated to meet technological advancements and the ever-changing academic and work environment.
+Seniors engineering students receive real-world experience through our partnerships with The Whiting-Turner Contracting Company.

-Biomedicine - The Biomedicine concentration allows young women to explore rigorous directed content, in the medical sciences, not available in most high school environments.
+Biomedicine - The Biomedicine courses allow young women to explore rigorous directed content, in the medical sciences, not available in most high school environments.
 Through a combination of course work, field experiences, and speakers, students explore a wide variety of college majors and post college careers.
-The concentration actively builds partnerships with hospitals and health care providers.
+This concentration actively builds partnerships with hospitals and health care providers.
 Students make use of the Biomedical Clinical Simulation Lab which is home to many mid-fidelity mannequins that simulate real world experiences.
-During Senior year, Biomedical students are required to complete a Senior Capstone Project which is embedded in the Bioethics class.
+The Biomedicine concentration provides opportunities for Senior students to participate in a two-week medical field experience with world class doctors and clinicians with LifeBridge Health Partner ExpressCare Urgent Care Centers and Sinai Hospital.
+Students acquire competency skills used in Health Care Facilities and receive certificates of completion that can be used when applying to colleges and universities.

-Sports Medicine - Catholic High’s Sports Medicine Concentration is for students interested in careers in Sports Medicine, Athletic Training, Orthopedics, Exercise Physiology, Kinesiotherapy, Physiatry, and Physical Therapy.
+Sports Medicine - Catholic High’s Sports Medicine courses is for students interested in careers in Sports Medicine, Athletic Training, Orthopedics, Exercise Physiology, Kinesiotherapy, Physiatry, and Physical Therapy.
+Students interested in these fields will be able to use our Training and Exercise Facility in our Gymnasium.

 Requirements for Acceptance